taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [aks-openai-terraform](https://github.com/azure-samples/aks-openai-terraform) - This article shows how to deploy an Azure Kubernetes Service(AKS) cluster and Azure OpenAI Service via Terraform and how to deploy a Terraform chatbot that authenticates against Azure OpenAI using Azure AD workload identity and calls the Chat Completion API of a ChatGPT model.
  * [Robot-GPT](https://github.com/nonejou072/robot-gpt) - A simulation framework based on ROS2 and ChatGPT for robot interaction tasks in the era of large models
  * [chatgpt-finetune-ui](https://github.com/anchen1011/chatgpt-finetune-ui) - Simple python WebUI for fine-tuning ChatGPT (gpt-3.5-turbo)
+ * [poe-api-wrapper](https://github.com/snowby666/poe-api-wrapper) - 👾 A Python API wrapper for Poe.com, using Httpx.
+With this, you will have free access to ChatGPT, Claude, Llama, Google-PaLM and more! 🚀
+ * [llama-gpt](https://github.com/getumbrel/llama-gpt) - A self-hosted, offline, ChatGPT-like chatbot.
+Powered by Llama 2.
+100% private, with no data leaving your device.
+New: Code Llama support!

 |Name|GitHub Stars|Language|License|